aaiiintt/aaiiintt.github.io/_posts/2022-10-06-dan-the-quiet-titan.md

 title: Dan.
 The quiet titan.
 date: 2022-10-06 08:00
 ---
-*I originally wrote this because Campaign (UK Advertising Industry publication) asked me to.
-I thought I could say something nice and maybe some people would read it.
-But now it's behind a paywall so I can't even go and see it.
-Here it is for anyone who doesn't require another subscription in their life.*

-*BTW everything on this site is CC-0 which means you can reproduce it / edit it / whatever without permission.*

 There is no doubt that Dan Wieden is a Titan of Advertising.
 There isn't an Advertising lifetime hall of achievement order of the GOAT awards medal he hasn't been awarded.

 But if you close your eyes and try to visualise a Titan of Advertising.
 What do you see?
 Confidence?
 Don Draper?
 Fancy car?
 Ego the size of a donkey?
 Center-of-attention types?
 Holding court on a fancy terrace in Cannes?
 They love holding court!
 Or schmoozing clients with lobsters and the like?